IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ![ITI-71 Client Credential](media/client-credential-grant.png)

-Figure 3.71.4.1.1-1: Sequence of HTTP(S) requests in the client credential grant type.
+Figure 3.71.4.1.1-1: Sequence of HTTP requests in the client credential grant type.

 The Authorization Client actor requests an access token using client credentials (or other supported means of authentication).
 This grant type SHALL be used by confidential clients only [OAuth 2.1, Section 4.2].